-Data that will be used to determine the effectiveness of the extended learning strategy will be the Lexia Computer based reading reports, common assessments administered during the regular school day, quarterly benchmark assessments, and the Florida Standards Assessment.
+Data that will be used to determine the effectiveness of the extended learning strategy will be the Lexia computer based reading reports, common assessments, quarterly benchmark assessments, and the Florida Standards Assessment.
+We will monitor the data to review individual student performance in an effort to determine the success of academic interventions through increased student academic performance.